• facebook

 • Restore from backup:

 This is the easiest of all options.
 Most of the avid photographers and enthusiasts backup their photos on a regular basis.
 In this case, being paranoid and backing up your data can save you some serious trouble in the future.
-If you use Google Photos as your photo management tool, you can effortlessly back up your cherished images to Google Drive with just a single click.
-On the other hand, if you are using a high-end camera and your original photos are stored on the camera’s SD card, any errors encountered are likely related to the file transfer process.
-In such cases, you can always attempt to recover the corrupted image files.
-However, if the issue stems from the corruption of the original files on the SD card itself, regrettably, the backup option is not a viable solution.
+If you are using GOOGLE photos as your photo manager, you can anytime backup your precious pictures (with a single click!) to your GOOGLE drive.
+In another scenario, you are using a professional camera and, your original photos are on a Camera’s SD card.
+Then possibly, the error is caused by the file transfer; hence, you can always recover the corrupt image files.
+If the aforementioned scenario is not applicable, which means the original files on the SD card are corrupt, sadly this backup option is not available.

 • Convert JPEG/JPG to other formats: